theogravity/notes/using-graphql.md

 Goal: Understand what server-side development / structure is like.

-This does not cover defining a database and its accessors.
+This does not cover:

+- Defining a database and its accessors.
 You will not have a working server without implementing some kind of database / mock layer using this guide.
+- Babel transpiling setup

 Resources used: